ingonyama-zk/.github/profile/README.md

 ---

 Ingonyama is a next-generation semiconductor company accelerating high-speed cryptography through advanced engineering and algorithm design.
-We make compute-intensive cryptography accessible to developers, enabling powerful, real-time applications with ease.
+Our mission is to make compute-intensive cryptography accessible to developers, enabling powerful, real-time applications with ease.

-Our flagship product, **ICICLE**, is a software library designed to empower cryptographers to implement advanced algorithms and protocols with exceptional performance and ease of use.
-It represents a significant step toward hardware-agnostic cryptographic solutions, offering seamless compatibility across diverse hardware platforms with zero switching costs.
+Our flagship product, **ICICLE**, is a high-performance, backend-agnostic cryptography library that empowers cryptographers to implement advanced algorithms and protocols with ease.
+It supports multiple languages, integrates smoothly with popular frameworks, and delivers exceptional performance across CPUs, GPUs, and other hardware platforms, with zero switching costs.

 ---

 ## ICICLE
-**ICICLE** is the backbone of Ingonyama’s approach to high-speed cryptography acceleration.
-It is a powerful, backend-agnostic, cross-language cryptography library that serves as the engine for building zero-knowledge provers and other advanced cryptographic applications.
-Its modular design allows seamless integration with various frameworks through dedicated repositories.
+With its modular architecture, **ICICLE** serves as the engine behind zero-knowledge provers and other advanced cryptographic applications.
+It is the foundation of Ingonyama’s approach to scalable, hardware-agnostic cryptographic acceleration.

 - [**ICICLE**](https://github.com/ingonyama-zk/icicle)
 - [**Documentation**](https://dev.ingonyama.com/icicle/overview)